princjef/gomarkdoc/format/README.md

 func (f *AzureDevOpsMarkdown) ListEntry(depth int, text string) (string, error)
 ```

-ListEntry generates an unordered list entry with the provided text at the provided zero\-indexed depth\.
-A depth of 0 is considered the topmost level of list\.
+ListEntry generates an unordered list entry with the provided text at the provided zero\-indexed depth.
+A depth of 0 is considered the topmost level of list.

 ### func \(\*AzureDevOpsMarkdown\) [LocalHref](<https://github.com/princjef/gomarkdoc/blob/master/format/devops.go#L49>)